ArgusMagnus/ValheimServersideQoL/README.md

     - Commandable: Make all tames commandable (like wolves)
     - Taming progress: Show taming progress messages to nearby players
     - Teleport follow: Teleport following tames to the players location if they get too far away from the player
-    - Always feds: Make all tames always fed (not hungry)
+    - Always fed: Make all tames always fed (not hungry)
 - Fireplaces (including torches/sconces/braziers/etc.)
     - Toggleable: Make all fireplaces toggleable (you can turn them on/off)
     - Infinite fuel: Make all fireplaces have infinite fuel